janne/dotvim/README.md

 Updat submodules
 ----------------

-When you later want to update all submodules, just do a:
+When you later want to update all submodules:

-    git pullall
+    git submodule foreach git pull --rebase origin master